MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/faq-deploy.md

 ## When do I need to update the Dynamics 365 Remote Assist model-driven app (Remote Assist solution)?

-Dynamics 365 Remote Assist does not require the [Dynamics 365 Remote Assist model-driven app](ra-webapp-install.md) to empower technicians to collaborate efficiently from different locations on HoloLens, Android, or iOS devices.
+You don't need to use the [Dynamics 365 Remote Assist model-driven app](ra-webapp-install.md) to empower technicians to collaborate efficiently from different locations on HoloLens, Android, or iOS devices.
 By installing the model-driven app, users gain access to additional functionality, however.

 If your organization uses any of the following features, you'll need to update the model-driven app when there are enhancements or bug fixes associated with these features: